codeandcraftinc/handbook/README.md

-# Workflows
+# Workflow

-This is a living document of common practices for [_smooth operation_](https://www.youtube.com/watch?v=4TYv2PhG89A) day-to-day.
+This is a living document of common, company-wide practices for [_smooth operation_](https://www.youtube.com/watch?v=4TYv2PhG89A) day-to-day.
 I think we should encourage conversation around this document -- what works, what doesn't, and how we can change for the better.
 The items below will be